 Just like with in an ordinary hair transplant surgery, the donor hairs are harvested from the back and/or sides of the scalp, or other areas, depending on the best match.
 Dr. Harris employs the Follicular Unit Extraction (FUE) method for facial hair transplants.
 FUE transplants are a minimally invasive, outpatient procedure that is virtually painless and leave no linear scar.

 If your scalp hair is thinning, you may want to avoid a facial hair transplant procedure, because those donor hairs, once removed from your scalp, will no longer be available in future should a hair transplant be needed to address thinning scalp hair or male pattern baldness.

 Once transplanted, hairs fall out 2 weeks post surgery, then begin to regrow at around 3 months, after which time the facial hairs will be permanent.
 They can be shaved or groomed just like the beard, mustache or sideburn hairs that existed prior to the procedure.

 Dr. Harris is an internationally renowned hair transplant surgeon and award-winning inventor of next-generation FUE transplant technologies.
-In 2016 he will continue lecturing at global conferences on FUE innovations and best practices.
-View Dr. Harris' curriculum vitae or schedule a free consultation with him today.
+His expertise and artistry in all types of facial hair transplantation—including beard transplants, mustache transplants and sideburn transplants—is quite literally unsurpassed in the world.
+In 2017he will continue lecturing at global conferences on FUE innovations and best practices.
+View Dr. Harris' curriculum vitae or schedule a consultation with him today.